oronymzy/gooddae/docs/GoodDae.md

 Nolu was in the site.
 He'd found a map near the entrance, reasonably current and well-crafted.
 He had seen only a few other daemons, and many rooms he had found that nobody had visited in months.
 All the files had smelled stale and unpermissive.
 In one ramshackle corner was a package with illicit goods, a cracked program with long-obsolete functionality.
 He had written down its address and forwarded it to his user.

+The site had a nice little wet room.
+The showerheads were polished and warm.
+The resident programs were robust enough to not need regular updates, so the room was almost empty.
+His only companion was a lengthy housekeeping program curled up around a faded traffic cone.
+It was nice to feel the hot water hit his shoulders and back, washing away the aging code.